Biographical entry Osborne, David Robert (1943 - 2008)

 David Osborne was a consultant surgeon who established the first urological department in Basildon.
 He was born in Weston-super-Mare on 12 December 1943, the son of Alan John Osborne, a leading aircraftman, and his wife, Tilly Fleming née Straiton.
 He was educated at Hazelcroft Primary School and then Weston-super-Mare Grammar School.
 He studied medicine at the Royal Free Hospital Medical School from 1963 to 1968, winning the Ruth Bowden anatomy prize and the George Quist surgery prize, and playing in the first XV rugby team.

-After qualifying, he was a house officer at Hampstead General Hospital and then at St Andrew’s Hospital.
-From 1969 to 1970 he was a senior house officer in accident and emergency medicine at the Royal Free.
+After qualifying, he was a house officer at Hampstead General Hospital and then at St Andrew's Hospital.
+In 1970 he was a casualty officer at the Royal Free.
 He then held senior house officer posts at Luton and Dunstable, and at Frenchay and Southmeads hospitals, Bristol.
 He was then a registrar in general surgery at Cheltenham and Gloucester.
 From 1976 to 1983 he was a lecturer in surgery at the Royal Free Hospital.

 In 1983 he was appointed as a consultant general surgeon with an interest in urology to Basildon and Thurrock hospitals.
 In 1985 he became a consultant surgeon to South Ockendon Hospital and in 1991 became head of the department of urology with full-time responsibility for urology services.
 He established a specialist urology department with three surgeons, each with a subspecialty interest.